smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 | **Set App Time** | Change how long each app stays on screen, from a slider |
 | **Toggle apps** | Switch the built-in Time, Date, Temperature, Humidity and Battery apps on and off |

-**AWTRIX NG adds:** stale-data marking (an app gets a red frame when its sensor stops reporting), animated weather overlays, named notifications you can dismiss individually, and full rotation ordering — so you decide exactly which apps run and in what order.
+**AWTRIX NG adds:** stale-data marking (an app gets a red frame when its sensor stops reporting), animated weather overlays, and named notifications you can dismiss individually.

 Each automation you create from a blueprint needs its own **toggle helper** to switch it on and off.
 Both manuals walk you through that.